frubino/mgkit/docs/source/pipeline/gene_prediction.rst

 However, when multiple genes are predicted on roughly the same region of a sequence, the choice of the annotation to keep is more difficult.
 Overlapping annotations can be either a weaker prediction, or the result of a chimeric sequence, as it can happen in metagenomic assemblies.

-To solve this problem a script was written that filters annotations when an overlap occurs.
-The implementation scans the list of annotations on a sequence, sorted by their bit score, trying to find annotations that overlap.
-When two annotations overlap for at least 100bp, by default, the annotation to keep is chosen with a function that maximise three parameters, in order of priority: db quality, bit score and annotation length.
+To solve this problem a script (filter-gff) was written that filters annotations when an overlap occurs.
+The algorithm scans the list of all annotations in a single sequence, sorted by their bit score, trying to find annotations that overlap.
+The filter is triggered when two annotations overlap, for at least 100bp by default, and the annotation to keep is chosen using a function that maximise three parameters: db quality (dbq), bit score (bitscore) and annotation length, in order of priority.
 This greatly reduces the number of annotations remaining and keeps the best possible annotations.

 The choice of the 100 bp, as default value for an overlap to trigger filtering between two annotations, is based on the comparison of 36 prokaryotic genomes retrieved from UCSC :cite:`Schneider2006` gene overlaps.